abk7777/bio-nx/README.md

 ## License

-This project is not yet licensed.
+This project does not yet have a license.